-You are eligible to apply for a scholarship on your child’s behalf if he or she is aged five to 13 and enrolled in one of Watkins Summer Youth Camps.
+You are eligible to apply for a scholarship on your child’s behalf if he or she is aged six to 14 and enrolled in one of Watkins Summer Camps.
 We assign priority to children with artistic talent whose family financial situation may prohibit them from otherwise participating in the program.

 How to apply for a scholarship

 The deadline for applications, including letters of recommendations, and samples of student artwork is April 15 for the 2020 year.
 Students should submit a completed scholarship application with the following materials:

 - A letter or statement indicating his/her interest in attending classes

 - A letter of recommendation from an art teacher (ages 11+ only)

 - Evidence of financial need – current W2 or other supporting documentation

 All works of art should be submitted on unlined paper and must be at least 8.5” x 11” in size.
 Artwork must be labeled with the student’s name, age, and home address.
 Artwork submitted may not be a copy of any other work.
 Students are responsible for collecting their portfolio after the judging process is completed.
 Watkins reserves the right to take images of work submitted by applicants.